 What’s holding mobile app developers back from Flutter?

-Flutter is one of the most effective cross-platform solutions for app development.
-Having intuitive UI, Flutter is growing fast among development companies worldwide.
-Google released a new open-source solution, which supports cross-platform application development using a single codebase.
-In other words, it can be run on both Android and iOS.
-Flutter is an SDK – software development kit.
-This SDK already includes everything required to develop cross-platform applications, such as ready-made widgets, testing and integration APIs, rendering engine, and command-line tools.
-That’s why this solution helps developers to significantly save time and resources on creating applications for both platforms.
+Flutter is an open source UI software development kit (SDK).
+It is a highly effective tool for building cross-platform applications, with an intuitive UI and single codebase that can be run on both Android, iOS, and more recently, on the Web.
+As an SDK, Flutter includes everything required to develop cross-platform mobile applications, such as ready-made widgets, testing and integration APIs, a rendering engine, and command-line tools.
+That’s why this solution helps development teams significantly save time and resources on creating applications for both platforms.

 What’s so special about Flutter?

-With regard to simplicity, Flutter declares in the documentation that coding with Flutter is so easy that no previous programming knowledge is required: “Experience with object-oriented languages is definitely helpful, but even non-programmers have made Flutter apps!”.
+Flutter is fast gaining a reputation as easy to use.
+The official documentation is extensive and Dart is a pretty straightforward programming language to learn.
+Google is also quick to emphasise the simplicity of their product noting that coding with Flutter is so easy that no previous programming knowledge is required: “Experience with object-oriented languages is definitely helpful, but even non-programmers have made Flutter apps!”

 Support for multiple devices

-The cross-platform solution uses widgets to build UIs.
-Flutter offers a widget approach.
-It provides a modern, reactive framework, and an extensive set of platform, layout and foundation widgets.
-Widgets allow developing user interfaces of any complexity that are no different from native UIs.
-Moreover, widgets in Flutter are not only used for views.
-They’re also used for entire screens and even for the app itself.
+This cross-platform solution offers a widget approach to building UIs.
+Flutter provides an extensive set of platform, layout, and foundation widgets which serve as the building blocks of the app.
+Widgets allow developers to build user interfaces of any complexity that are no different from native UIs.
+Moreover, widgets in Flutter are not only used for views, they’re also used for the entire screen (no matter the screen size) and even for the app itself.
 You can also customize your widgets as per your requirement; this gives quirky and distinctive attributes that will be loved by your clients.

 Why isn’t Flutter the top app development framework yet?